The dynamics of semigroups of transcendental entire functions I: Classification of periodic components and definitions

-In analogy to the work in \cite{martin} on the classification of periodic components of $F(G)$ for a rational semigroup $G$, we give the classification of the dynamics of a transcendental semigroup on an invariant component $V$ of $F(G).$ Let $G$ be a transcendental semigroup and let $U$ be a component of the Fatou set $F(G)$ of $G$.
+This section contains the classification of periodic components of $F(G)$ for a transcendental semigroup $G$ in analogy to the work of Hinkkanen and Martin, \cite{martin} on the classification of periodic components of $F(G')$ for a rational semigroup $G'$.
+We give the classification of the dynamics of a transcendental semigroup $G$ on an invariant component $V$ of $F(G).$\\ Let $G$ be a transcendental semigroup and let $U$ be a component of the Fatou set $F(G)$ of $G$.
 Denote by $U_g$ the component of $F(G)$ containing $g(U)$.
 Define the \emph{stabilizer} of $U$ to be $G_U=\{g\in G:U_g=U\}$.
 If $G_U$ is non-empty we say $U$ is a stable basin for $G$.
 Given a stable basin $U$ for $G$, it is